cleverNamesAreHard/mipaas/readme.md

 ## Overview

-mipaas is a Flask web application that streamlines the process of mapping fields from customer-uploaded CSV files to various user-provided data formats.
-It provides a user-friendly interface to facilitate non-technical users in uploading and transforming data according to their requirements.
+mipaas (Micro Integration Platform as a Service) is a lightweight Flask application designed to simplify data integration workflows.
+This tool enables users to effortlessly map fields from customer-uploaded CSV files to specified data formats, streamlining the data preparation process for various analytics or database loading tasks.
+With its intuitive interface, mipaas is accessible to both technical and non-technical users, allowing for easy data uploading and transformation to meet diverse requirements.
+Whether you're consolidating data for analysis, preparing datasets for database ingestion, or integrating information across systems, mipaas serves as an easy tool for efficient and accurate data handling.

 ![User Interface](https://i.imgur.com/J6dLtaO.png)